top of page

 As a pianist and coach, Maestro Garman is sought after by numerous signers of renown, and has been called upon often to give recitals and master classes around the United States and Europe.
 He received a Master of Music degree in Vocal Coaching and Accompanying from the legendary John Wustman, and recently completed a guest engagement at the University of Michigan.
 He served an interim appointment as the Music Director of the opera program at Carnegie Mellon University, as well as previous educational engagements at Peabody Conservatory, Mannes College The New School for Music, the Crane School of Music at SUNY Potsdam, and Duquesne University.

-Recent summers also found Maestro Garman at Opera Saratoga for Donizetti’s Don Pasquale and Charlottesville Opera for a parks concert, while this summer sees him back on the podium at BOF for Gounod’s Faust.
+Recent summers also found Maestro Garman at Opera Saratoga for Donizetti’s Don Pasquale and Charlottesville Opera for a parks concert, while this summer sees him back on the podium at BOF for Verdi's La Traviata.

-Mr. Loy graduated from the University of Pittsburgh with a degree in interdisciplinary studies, with a focus on theater, business and Italian.
+He graduated from the University of Pittsburgh with a degree in Interdisciplinary Studies, with a focus on theater, business, and Italian.
 He had the unique opportunity to work at Pittsburgh Opera for four years while attending the university.
 There he met the renowned voice teacher Claudia Pinza, who took Mr. Loy to her school in Italy, where he was able to study the operatic repertoire and experience first-hand the vocal training of young singers.

 Operations Manager